-We would love to hear of any we’ve missed: please email us about any Russian-language kid lit you know of in English translation, whether still in print or not, and especially forthcoming publications! russian.kid.lit @gmail.com
+Please help us fill in any gaps.
+Do email us about any Russian-language kid lit you know of in English translation, whether still in print or not, and especially forthcoming publications!
+Thank you. russian.kid.lit @gmail.com

 PICTURE BOOKS BY RUSSIAN WRITERS OR ILLUSTRATORS

 THE RETURN, written and illustrated by Natalia Chernysheva (Groundwood, 2019) Ages 4-7

 “As comforting as a home-cooked meal” ~ Kirkus Reviews